ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

        Performance Art (Future)

 ## Extracurriculars
 - For the last 3 years, I have been researching with the CS Systems group, more on that below.
 - I currently work with the UR Computational Fluid Dynamics group to assist in writing user-defined functions for their simulations.
 - From Fall 2016 to Fall 2018, I ran for the Univeristy's Cross Country and Track teams.
 Unfortunately, a serious injury prevented me from continuing.
 - Intermittently from Fall 2016 to the Spring of 2018, I was a member of the Solar Splash team.
 This team competes yearly to build a solar-powered boat for endurance and sprint races.
 I was involved in constructing one of the wooden hulls.

-# Experience
+# Programming Experience
 ## Compiler R&D Intern, Cray Inc, Summer 2019
 Briefly, I Improved Loop Idiom optimization in Cray's LLVM based compiler by writing my own pass and augmenting existing passes to